jbfiche/Python_basic_instrumentation/README.md

 ----------------------------------------------------

+Valve : System tested:Windows+Linux   Works with:Python 3.8

-Valve : Contains all the methods to interact with one or more valve.
+Contains all the methods to interact with one or more valve.
 Methods in Valve:
 	- Open Connection (Open the communication with the device)
 	- Status (Get the current state of the device)